 not begun their work on the foundation which God and His word have laid; but I gladly leave them individually in the hands of Him who is always faithful towards His own, loving them and caring for them as His own flesh.
 Men will make systems.
 Grace will cause souls to grow in Jesus.
 He it is who will bring hearts together, and it is neither ecclesiastical constitutions nor agreements which will bring about this result.

-As to the &#8220;Plymouthists&#8221; Mr. M. makes them undergo the fate of National Churches.
+As to the "Plymouthists" Mr. M. makes them undergo the fate of National Churches.
 He gives, besides, directions or details in order to sow division amongst the flocks.
-One ought to remain there if one has a hope of warning the whole; but, if the principles are too deeply rooted for one to entertain the hope of destroying them, &#8220;it is a fretting leprosy in the house.
-Save yourselves from such a congregation as you would extricate yourself from the grasp of a drowning man.&#8221;| &#8220;It is a perfidious enemy.&#8221;| Finally, if my reader has a wish for it, he will find in Mr. M.&#8217;s tract| instruction cleverly arranged, so as to divide the flocks, to scatter them, and to win over their numbers.
+One ought to remain there if one has a hope of warning the whole; but, if the principles are too deeply rooted for one to entertain the hope of destroying them, "it is a fretting leprosy in the house.
+Save yourselves from such a congregation as you would extricate yourself from the grasp of a drowning man.¦" "It is a perfidious enemy.¦" Finally, if my reader has a wish for it, he will find in Mr. M.'s tract¦ instruction cleverly arranged, so as to divide the flocks, to scatter them, and to win over their numbers.

 For my part, I have only one frank and sincere piece of advice to give to all those whom Mr. M. may address.
 It is this: If any one shares the sentiments of Mr. M. on the principles in question, and on the brethren who have embraced them, he will do well, and it will only be what is straightforward and honest, to leave indeed as quickly as he can.
-I can advise no one, not even with the object of winning others, &#8220;to be thus perpetually coasting so close to sin&#8221;; for in truth &#8220;evil communications corrupt good manners.&#8221; If you see in us &#8220;a fretting leprosy,&#8221; &#8220;a perfidious enemy&#8221;; if you believe that we have put before you inviting dishes &#8220;because poison is never given alone,&#8221;| no, eat not of them.
+I can advise no one, not even with the object of winning others, "to be thus perpetually coasting so close to sin"; for in truth "evil communications corrupt good manners."
+If you see in us "a fretting leprosy," "a perfidious enemy"; if you believe that we have put before you inviting dishes "because poison is never given alone,¦" no, eat not of them.
 But do not pretend holding out to them a brotherly hand, to join the brethren unsuspectingly, whilst in secret you are entertaining such an opinion of them.